 What about the facilities?

-The English College is going through an extensive rebuilding and refurbishment programme - classrooms are being added, drama studios, multiple music practice rooms, art studios, eight science laboratories, a Sixth form centre, dining facilities, and food technology area.
+After many years of what appeared to be minimal upkeep and the addition of classrooms in a distinctly adhoc arrangement, The English College is, at last, going through an extensive rebuilding and refurbishment programme - classrooms are being added, as well as drama studios, multiple music practice rooms, art studios, eight science laboratories, a Sixth form centre, dining facilities, and food technology area.
 A purpose-built sports complex will house a multi-purpose sports hall, dance studio, fitness suite and tiered seating.

 By far and away the most significant development, however, is the demolition and replacement of the structure that was located behind the main reception area.